Section outline

 The updated SDS is disseminated free of charge to all the former recipients for whom the providers have supplied the substance or mixture within the last 12 months.

-According to Article 33(1) and 33(2), any supplier of an article must provide relevant safety information to the recipient of the article or, upon request, to a consumer when the following two conditions are met:
+According to Article 33, any supplier of an article must provide relevant safety information to the recipient of the article or, upon request, to a consumer when the following two conditions are met:

 Regarding the obligations to communicate information on substances in articles (both to recipients and consumers), please note the following: